armStrapTools/armStrap/README.md

     dns = 8.8.8.8 8.8.4.4
     macaddress = 00:02:46:52:e8:e4

-* Mode : dhcp (ignore all other settings except MacAddress) or static
+* Mode : dhcp (ignore all other settings except MacAddress) or static.
 * MacAddress : If not set, armStrap will generate a random Mac Address starting with 00:02:46.
-Or you can specify one
+Or you can specify one.
-* Ip : Static ip address of the device
+* Ip : Static ip address of the device.
-* Mask : Netmask
+* Mask : Netmask.
-* Gateway : Default gateway
+* Gateway : Default gateway.
-* Domain : Default DNS search domain
+* Domain : Default DNS search domain.
-* Dns : List of DNS resolver
+* Dns : List of DNS resolver.

 BoardsPackages
 --------------